pgexperts/pgx_scripts/duplicate_indexes/readme.md

 # Check for Duplicate Indexes

+Unneeded indexes, such as duplicates, take up disk space, require time to vacuum, and slow down update and insert operations

-This is a script that checks for duplicate indexes in a more user-friendly fashion than our previous ones.
+This script checks for duplicate indexes in a more user-friendly fashion than our previous ones.
 Just run it in the database you want to check.

-This check returns results as a "duplicate index" and an "encompassing index."
+Results are reported as a "duplicate index" and an "encompassing index."
 The theory is that you can drop the duplicate index in favor of the encompassing index.

 Do not just follow this blindly, though!
 For example, if you have two identical indexes, they'll appear in the report as a pair twice: once with one as the duplicate and the other as encompassing, and then the reverse.
 (If there are three, the report shows all possible pairs.)
 Be sure you leave one!